You are contacting

 The recognition and enforcement in Switzerland of UK judgments rendered before Exit Day will continue to follow the Lugano Convention regime[vii].

 The recognition and enforcement in Switzerland of UK judgments rendered post Exit Day in proceedings initiated post Exit Day shall be subject to the provisions of PILA.
 The courts’ position is still uncertain regarding the recognition and enforcement in Switzerland of UK judgments rendered post Exit Day in proceedings initiated before Exit Day.
 If the Swiss courts apply the above-mentioned general principles of international and civil procedural law, they could conclude that the Lugano Convention provisions apply.
-This was the FOJ’s initial view[viii] but such position has been criticised.
+This was the FOJ’s initial view[viii] but such a position has been criticised.
 Otherwise, the provisions of PILA shall solely apply.

 The recognition and enforcement process for foreign judgments under the regime of PILA is more complicated than under the Lugano Convention as decisions are subject to additional substantial scrutiny.
 The conditions for recognition of a UK judgment under PILA, which is the mandatory preliminary process parties must follow before enforcing the judgment, are as follows[ix]: